nikodunk/blog/content/startup-updates-1.md

 * New sign-ups stopped.
 User week necessary.
 * Physicially going to acupuncturists and signing them up.
 * Asking for intros to acupuncturists, psychotherapists and dentists.
+* Applied to YC and Emergent Ventures spontaneously – past deadline but we'll see!
 * Second sign-up!
 Now 2 paying users.
 * Michael (Mentor) recommended I start fundraising with proto + users.